rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 [3] What does my advisor think?
 How do i please him?

-Will you marry your advisor and babies with him?
+Will you marry your advisor ?
 Please get to work.

 [4] What do my friends/spouse think?